 1969 Camaro Z28

 Another classic muscle car automobile, the 1969 Camaro Z28 sleek body style and powerful engine made this car legendary.
 Out of the three available engines for Camaros that year, the most powerful of them was the one included with the Z28 package, a 302 cubic inch V8 engine conservatively rated at a solid 290 horsepower.
-The engine could actually produce 400 horsepower.
+The engine could actually produce 400 horsepower and is aided by the dpf.

 The 1969 Chevy Camaro Z28 had a few things that set it apart from other Camaros of the day, namely the more powerful engine.
 Among the other differences were its sporty body style.
 A cowl induction hood that sucked in air from the base of the windshield for not just a good look but also higher performance.
 Other notable exterior features were the spoiler, and hood/trunk racing stripes.